josephlyons/eyebrow-control/README.md

 <em>Figure A - webcam mount made for exhibition</em></p>
 <h2 id="conclusions-from-wip">Conclusions from WIP</h2>
 <p>I designed the work for the wip show exhibition with the intention to gain insight from the exhibition itself.
 I wanted to listen to a wide range of peoples opinions of my work and watch people interact with what I had made.</p>
-<p>Unfortunately due to the cancellation of the show I didnt get this opportunity but reflecting on the work now I have made a series of conclusions of the next steps I need to take.
-To do this I have compiled a criteria for what the end product must be.</p>
+<p>Unfortunately due to the cancellation of the show I didnt get this opportunity but reflecting on the work now I have made a series of conclusions of the next steps I need to take.</p>
+<p>From my testing and further hacks I have concluded that using eyebrows as the control is definitely the most controllable aspect of your face - having the ‘raise’, neutral and ‘frown’ functions allows two distinct triggers.</p>
+<p>To do this I have compiled a criteria for what the end product must be.</p>
 <ol>
-<li>Eyebrow Controlled - obviously</li>
+<li>Eyebrow Controlled - obviously!</li>
-<li>Open Source Design - to be made anywhere</li>
+<li>Open Source Design - to be made anywhere.</li>
-<li>Dual Person Interactive - for two people to work together</li>
+<li>Dual Person Interactive - for two people to work together.</li>
 </ol>
 <h2 id="appendix">Appendix</h2>
 <p><strong>Futures Wheel</strong></p>